nsidc/earthaccess/docs/contributing/development.md

 this.)

 In addition, you must also add a corresponding entry to `ci/environment-mindeps.yaml`.
-You'll notice in that file that required dependencies should be pinned exactly to the versions specified in `pyproject.toml` (after changing `^` to `>=` there), and that development dependencies should be left unpinned.
+You'll notice in this file that required dependencies should be pinned exactly to the versions specified in `pyproject.toml` (after changing `^` to `>=` there), and that development dependencies should be left unpinned.